 If you own an AeroPress, it’s likely one of your favorite brewing devices you have.
 Mine is.
 It’s so simple to use, and the cleanup is a breeze.
 As such, you may question whether your favorite little device can be used to brew tea as well.

-Can you use an AeroPress to make tea?
+Can you use AeroPress coffee makers to make tea?
 Yes, you can use an AeroPress to make tea.
 It’s a relatively simple process using the inverted method.
 Continue reading to learn how.